yvs1364/react-redux-challenges/03-Redux-Advanced/01-Redux-Chat/README.md

 }
 ```

 Implement this action and the reducers to update the message list.
-Remember that reducers should return **new** object.
+Remember that reducers should return a **new** object.
 To create a copy of an existing array, you can run:

 ```js
 const beatles = [ 'john', 'paul', 'ringo' ];